virajyadav/Fire-detection-using-tensorflow/README.md

-# Fire-detection-using-tensorflow
-fire detection using object detection api of tensorflow
-# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10
+# How To Train an Object Detection Classifier for fire Using TensorFlow (GPU) on Windows 10

 ## Introduction